Articles of association

 When notice has been filed about the transfer of shares, the Board of Directors shall provide written notification to each party obligated to offer shares for redemption whose address is entered in the share register or who is otherwise known to the company, with a request to those who wish to exercise the right to redeem to submit a claim to the company for redemption within two months from the date on which the Board was notified of the transfer of shares.

-If several entitled parties file notice to redeem, the preferential right among them shall be determined by drawing lots by a notary public.
-If several shares are offered for redemption at the same time, however, shares shall be distributed evenly as far as possible among those who wish to exercise the right to redeem.
+If several entitled parties file notice to redeem, the preferential right among them is to be determined by drawing lots by a notary public.
+If several shares are offered for redemption at the same time, however, shares are to be distributed evenly as far as possible among those who wish to exercise the right to redeem.

-When shares have been acquired through purchase, the redemption amount shall be equal to the purchase consideration, but otherwise an amount which in the case of disagreement is determined by one or more arbitrators.
-The redemption amount shall be paid within one month from the time when the redemption amount was determined.
+When shares have been acquired through purchase, the redemption amount is to be equal to the purchase consideration, but otherwise an amount which in the case of disagreement is determined by one or more arbitrators.
+The redemption amount is to be paid within one month from the time when the redemption amount was determined.

-Should no entitled party make a claim for redemption, or if redemption is not paid for within the prescribed period of time, the party who has made the offer for redemption shall be entitled to be registered for the shares.
+Should no entitled party make a claim for redemption, or if redemption is not paid for within the prescribed period of time, the party who has made the offer for redemption is to be entitled to be registered for the shares.

 § 13 Record day provision

-The company’s shares shall be registered in a record day register in accordance with the Central Securities Depositaries and Financial Instruments Accounts Act (1998:1479).
+The company’s shares are to be registered in a record day register in accordance with the Central Securities Depositaries and Financial Instruments Accounts Act (1998:1479).

 Adopted at the Annual General Meeting on March 23, 2021